I use Ancestry.com for book research.

 And not just about Biddy.

-Family trees are interesting and give a hint of a person’s family life, obviously, and relations.
+Family trees are interesting and provide a glimpse into a person’s family life, including their relationships.

-Many people look at the family trees and import them into their personal lines.
+Many people examine family trees and import them into their family lines.

-But the deep research serious genealogists and biographers perform involves much more than a list of names.
+However, the in-depth research conducted by serious genealogists and biographers involves much more than a list of names.

-To fully understand a person, a researcher needs working knowledge of the times, the places and the circumstances in which an individual lives.
+To fully understand a person, a researcher requires a working knowledge of the times, places, and circumstances in which an individual lives.

 You have to dig.